sasgithub/Data_Analytics_cs/case-study/viz/Non-Tourist_Customer_Ride_Duration_for_Loop_Rides.md

 ##### Interpretation
 - The strong skew toward short rides reinforces the idea that many loop trips are **quick, casual uses**, possibly for errands or brief leisure.
-- The lack of a secondary peak suggests there is not a distinct long-ride group among non-tourist customers.
+- The lack of a secondary peak suggests there is not a distinct long-ride group among non-tourist Customers.

 ##### Technical Notes
 - This subset was filtered to include only **loop rides** (`start_station_id == end_station_id`) and to exclude known tourist stations.